FinnNahon/finnnahon.github.io/content/posts/the_emerald_of_the_equator.md

 ---
 author: "Finn"
 date: 2024-12-20
-linktitle: two weeks in bali, indonesia
-title: two weeks in bali, indonesia
+linktitle: the emerald of the equator
+title: the emerald of the equator
 weight: 10
 BookToc: true
 draft: false
 ---

-We have now been travelling for two weeks. <ins>Here's where we've ended up so far:<ins>
+Starting off our trip, we spent a leisurely two weeks in Bali.
+You can see where we visited below.

 <img src="/images/bali_map.png" alt="map" width="750px"/>

-## understanding the local culture & religion

-One of the first things we did was learn some basic phrases in both Bahasa Indonesian and Balinese.
-We felt a little guilty not using the locals language and ordering everything in English.

-First we learnt *terima kasih*, which is Indonesian for thank you, and shortly after we decided to learn some more local phrases, and thus we started using both *om swastiastu* (a Balinese greeting that translates roughly to 'may god bless you') and *suksma* (which is Balinese for thank you).
-Maybe it's just my perception, but the locals eyes seemed to light up a little bit more when addressing them in their own language.
+## kuta

+We started in Kuta as it was closest to the airport.
+As expected, Kuta was not very nice.
+A lot of concrete and it suffers from overtourism.

+## uluwatu

+We decided to leave Kuta for somewhere more peaceful and settled on Uluwatu, down in the southern part of the island.
+It was relaxed here, and much more green with plenty of flora and fauna.
+We stayed here for three days at a place called Uluwatu Made Guesthouse which was run by a sweet older man.
+We mostly kept to ourselves, had swims in the pool and walked around the local streets.

+### canang sari

-Something I kept noticing when we were walking down the street were these little collections of herbs and incense in the front of houses and shops.
+As I would walk along Bali's streets, I kept noticing little collections of herbs and incense in the front of houses and shops.
 I learnt that these are called **Canang Sari**, which is a daily offering made by Balinese Hindus and it is an integral part of their religion and considered the most important form of prayer.
 It appears the 'recipe' of these offerings varies, but at its core features a combination of coconut leaves, tobacco, betel nuts, lime, gambier, flowers, incense and a small offering of food.

 <figure style="display: inline-block; text-align: center;">
   <img src="https://live.staticflickr.com/65535/54215037398_3d2388857c_k.jpg" width="750px" alt="Canang Sari">
   <figcaption style="display: block; text-align: center;">A couple Canang Sari strewn across the ground.</figcaption>
 </figure>

 Bali is very different from the rest of Indonesia in that it is majority Hindu, whereas most of the population (~87% according to the Ministry of Home Affairs) follows Islam.
-There's a long history as to why this is, which I won't be going into.

 <figure style="display: inline-block; text-align: center;">
   <img src="/images/bali_religion.png" width="750px" alt="Campuhan Ridge Walk">
   <figcaption style="display: block; text-align: center;">A map detailing the various religions of Indonesia.</figcaption>
 </figure>

-## the kuta experience

-Our first two nights were spent in Kuta, which I had been warned about as the place **not** to be.
-We did find it a little overwhelming, and the streets were not the most fun to walk down, mostly due to the constant hawking by the locals.
-Our hotel was nice though, and the pool was refreshing to swim in during the hot 30C+ days.

-## three nights in uluwatu

-We decided to leave Kuta for somewhere more peaceful and settled on Uluwatu, down in the southern part of the island.
-It was relaxed here, and much more green with plenty of flora and fauna.
-We stayed at a placed called Uluwatu Made Guesthouse which was run by a sweet older man.
-We mostly kept to ourselves, had swims in the pool and walked around the local streets.

-### checking out savaya

-Determined to see the 'best club in Asia', we popped in on a Friday night to see what all the fuss was about.
+### 'the best club in asia'

+We visited Savaya, which is touted as one of Asia's best clubs.
 Surprisingly, there were very few people.
-A little disappointed, we decided to get drunk and just swim around taking pictures.
-The view from the cube bar is pretty astonishing, and the venue itself felt quite sophisticated so I can see why it would be a good place to visit when people actually show up.
+The view from the cube bar is pretty astonishing, and the venue itself felt quite sophisticated.

 <figure style="display: inline-block; text-align: center;">
   <img src="https://live.staticflickr.com/65535/54221864418_8f0ec36747_h.jpg" width="750px" alt="Savaya Ocean View">